Arnaud-Dorthe/Devotee/README.md

-# Devotee
-Electronic voting software for the RIC

-DEVOTEE -- The DEbian VOTe EnginE
+# DEVOTEE -- The DEbian VOTe EnginE

+First of all, we would like to thank our sponsors for making this project possible.
+See the list of our sponsors.

 	This directory contains the code for the mechanism used by the Debian project to conduct email based votes.
 This system has been